Compliance and license considerations for hiring pharmacists

 Source: US Bureau of Labor Statistics

-Hiring contract pharmacists: what healthcare organizations need to know about pharmacist licensing requirements
+Recruiting contract pharmacists: what facilities need to know about pharmacist licensing requirements

 Fair Labor Standards Act (FLSA) compliance requirements must be followed, including the healthcare employment laws governing employees’ wages and working hours.